 Can I travel to Australia under the new coronavirus policies?

 Extraordinary travel restrictions have been put in place to lower the risk of infection.
-A complete ban applies to all foreign nationals apart from direct relatives of citizens of Australia.
+A complete ban applies to all foreign nationals apart from direct relatives of citizens of Australia and other few extraordinary cases.

 Even travelers from other countries who hold visas for Australia may not visit the country until the entry restrictions are lifted.
 This may change as the situation develops so travelers should stay up-to-date with the latest information.

 When the Australian border reopens, foreigners who wish to enter Australia should apply for an Australian visa online or at the nearest embassy depending on their specific circumstances.
-Travelers are advised that they may still be required to go through fever and other health checks at the border.
+Travelers may still be required to go through fever and other health checks at the border.

 Coronavirus in Australia: Information for Foreigners